w3c/wg-effectiveness/process.md

 * A "Rescinded Recommendation" is a document which W3C no longer endorses, and will never restore to a Recommendation.
 * A "Working Group Note, Interest Group Note", see [W3C Note](#).

-## Tranition Requests and Moving Between Track Stages
+## Transition Requests and Moving Between Track Stages
 Going from one stage to the next involves making a "Transition Request".
 Team contacts will make Transition Requests once a number of goals have been met.
 These include:

 * Obtaining and record group consensus